artdiev/akommo-dashboard/README.md

 #### Quick Links environment variables:

-- `MANUAL_URL` - URL to user documentation for the dashboard, eg: https://docs.saleor.io/docs/dashboard/index/

 - `DOCS_URL` - URL to other (technical) documentation.

 - `BLOG_URL` - URL to the blog CMS admin panel.

 - `STOREFRONT_URL` - URL to the main (gatsby) storefront.

+- `STOREFRONT_WEBHOOK` - for triggering manual rebuilds through the ui.